avvo/validates_potty_mouth/README.md

 ## Configuration

-You can set the message and threshold as configuration for the validator.
-The default threshold is 0.5 (half of the characters).
+You can set the word list message as configuration for the validator.
+The default list is named `:default`.

     validates :foo, potty_mouth: {list: :mylist, message: 'cannot be so shouty.'}